A New Look and Convergence Rate of Federated Multi-Task Learning with Laplacian Regularization: Federated Multi-Task Learning: Convergence Rate

 From now on, let $\sigma_2$ and $\rho$ be defined as in Lemma~\ref{lemma:Boundedgradient}, and $W^{(t)}=[w_1^{(t)},\dots,w_N^{(t)}]$ be the collective vector generated by \OurAlg (with client sampling) or \dFed (without client sampling, i.e., $S=N$) at round $t$.
-Our algorithms admit linear speedup for strongly convex and sublinear speedup of order $1/2$ for nonconvex objective functions, as shown in the following theorems.
+Node that the convergence rate of \dFed is obtained directly from the convergence rate of \OurAlg when $S=N$.
+In the following theorems, we show that \OurAlg admits linear speedup for strongly convex and sublinear speedup of order $1/2$ for nonconvex objective functions.

 \begin{theorem}[Convergence in strongly convex cases] Suppose that Assumptions~\ref{assump:smooth},~\ref{assump:strongconvex}, and~\ref{assump:boundvariance} hold, and $\eta > \frac{2\beta}{\rho}$.
 Then there exists $\mu\leq \frac{\mut_1}{R}$ such that, for any $T\geq\frac{4N}{\mut_1\alpha S}$,